 Paint Collected.
-Although some reports/invoices show paint volume in gallons or drums, they typically report the gross weight in pounds, along with the number of bins (or other collection containers) of paint collected.
+Although some reports/invoices show paint volume in gallons or drums, they typically report the gross weight in pounds or volume in cubic feet, along with the number of bins (or other collection containers) of paint collected.
 PaintCare or the transporter calculates the volume of paint collected by applying a formula that removes packaging weight and converts everything to gallons.